- News & Events

 Zimbabwe National HIV and AIDS Strategic Plans

 Since its inception in 1999, the operations of the National AIDS Council have been guided by a series of policies which have been reviewed over the years in response to changing trends.
-Since the discovery of the Following the first case of HIV and AIDS in 1985, the national response to HIV and AIDS have been guided by the following policies and strategic plans,
+Since the discovery of the first case of HIV and AIDS in 1985, the national response to HIV and AIDS have been guided by the following policies and strategic plans,

 • Emergency Short Term Plan (ESTP) – 1987